Azathothas/Stars/README.md

 - [NationalSecurityAgency/ghidra](https://github.com/NationalSecurityAgency/ghidra) – Ghidra is a software reverse engineering (SRE) framework
 - [malexmave/blog-spring-actuator-example](https://github.com/malexmave/blog-spring-actuator-example) – An example project with a vulnerable Spring Actuator configuration, as a companion to a blog post
 - [zhkl0228/unidbg](https://github.com/zhkl0228/unidbg) – Allows you to emulate an Android native library, and an experimental  iOS emulation
-- [Warxim/vucsa](https://github.com/Warxim/vucsa) – Vulnerable Client-Server Application (VuCSA) is made for learning/presenting how to perform penetration tests of non-http thick clients.
-It is written in Java (with JavaFX graphical user interface).
+- [Warxim/vucsa](https://github.com/Warxim/vucsa) – Vulnerable Client-Server Application (VuCSA) is made for learning how to perform penetration tests of non-http thick clients.
+It is written in Java (with JavaFX graphical user interface) and contains multiple challenges including SQL injection, RCE, XML vulnerabilities and more.
 - [beemdevelopment/Aegis](https://github.com/beemdevelopment/Aegis) – A free, secure and open source app for Android to manage your 2-step verification tokens.
 - [xfarrow/locatemydevice](https://github.com/xfarrow/locatemydevice) – Application miming Google's Find My Device through SMS
 - [LSPosed/CorePatch](https://github.com/LSPosed/CorePatch) – Disable signature verification For Android